qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 will not have more than one or two GeoRaster columns on the same table.

-Click on one of the listed subdatasets and then click on **[Select]** to choose one of the the table/column combination.
-The dialog will now show all the rows that contains GeoRaster objects.
-Note that the subdataset list will now show the Raster Data Table and Raster Id's pairs.
+Click on one of the listed subdatasets and then click on **[Select]** to choose one of the table/column combinations.
+The dialog will now show all the rows that contain GeoRaster objects.
+Note that the subdataset list will now show the Raster Data Table and Raster Id pairs.

-At anytime the Selection entry can be edited in order to go directly to a known GeoRaster or to go back to the beginning and select another table name.
+At any time, the selection entry can be edited in order to go directly to a known GeoRaster or to go back to the beginning and select another table name.

 .. _Figure_oracle_raster_2: